spxbhuhb/adaptive/README.md

 * clean code, close to no-boilerplate, minimal dependencies,
 * frontend and backend components with built-in lifecycle and state handling.

-Adaptive comes with a compiler plugin that performs many functions reach the goals above.
+Adaptive comes with a compiler plugin that performs many functions to reach the goals above.

 Status: **preview**